George F. Wittenberg, MD, PhD

 Dr. Wittenberg received training at Harvard, UC San Diego, Washington U., St. Louis, the National Institutes of Health, and KU Leuven.
 His clinical and research interests are in neurorehabilitation, stroke, cerebral palsy and movement disorders.
 He uses transcranial magnetic stimulation, functional imaging, and rehabilitation robotics to study recovery of motor function.

 Dr. Wittenberg is a Fellow of the American Society of Neurorehabilitation and Board Certified in Neurology and Brain Injury Medicine.
-He is an Associate Editor of Neurorehabilitation and Neural Repair and on the Executive Committees of the National Center of Neuromodulation for Rehabilitation and the Neurorehabilitation and Restorative Neuroscience Training Network (NRNTN, a K12 program.)
+He is an Associate Editor of Neurorehabilitation and Neural Repair and on the Pitt Active Mobility Committee, chairs the Neurology Grand Rounds Committee, and is on the local StrokeNet and national Stroke Recovery & Rehabilitation advisory panels.

 Education & Training